-Nicole Starbuck is an independent historian who has also tutored in the History Departments of Flinders University and the University of Adelaide.
-She specialises in the late eighteenth to mid-nineteenth-century history of the Europeans in the South Pacific, and is particularly interested in the culture of discovery and cross-cultural contact.
-She was awarded a research scholarship by the Baudin Legacy project to prepare a PhD at the University of Adelaide, under the supervision of Jean Fornasiero, John West-Sooby and Margaret Sankey.
-In 2009, she completed her PhD thesis entitled Constructing the “Perfect” Voyage: Nicolas Baudin at Port Jackson, 1802.
-The thesis delves into the mechanics and culture of maritime exploration and provides insight into the character and ambition of Baudin himself through a close analysis of the expedition’s five-month stay in colonial New South Wales.
-It closely examines Baudin’s manner of command, his relations with the English, his supervision of the expedition’s scientific work, his preparations for the second campaign, and the role that this pivotal episode played in the French voyage.
+Nicole Starbuck is currently an adjunct academic at Flinders University, after serving as a lecturer at the University of Adelaide, Department of History.
+She specialises in the late eighteenth- to early nineteenth-century French histories of anthropology and exploration in the South Pacific.
+In 2006 she was awarded a research scholarship by the Baudin Legacy Project to prepare a PhD at the University of Adelaide, under the supervision of Jean Fornasiero, John West-Sooby, and Margaret Sankey.
+Nicole Starbuck was awarded a Norman McCann Summer Scholarship at the National Library of Australia in 2007.
+She completed her PhD thesis, entitled Constructing the “Perfect” Voyage: Nicolas Baudin at Port Jackson, 1802 in 2009.
+The thesis delves into the nature of maritime exploration during the era of Bonaparte through a close analysis of the expedition’s five-month stay in colonial New South Wales.
+It examines the French-English relations, the expedition’s scientific work, the reconstruction of the expedition for its second campaign, and the contribution of this episode to the results of the voyage.
 In 2013, this research was redeveloped and published as a book entitled Baudin, Napoleon and the Exploration of Australia by Pickering & Chatto.

-Based on her research concerning the Port Jackson stay, Nicole has also presented papers at interstate and international conferences, including the conference held at the Royal Academy of Brussels in September 2009.
+Based on her research concerning the Baudin expedition, Nicole has also presented papers at interstate and international conferences, including the conference held at the Royal Academy of Brussels in September 2009.

 Publications on the Baudin expedition

 Baudin, Napoleon and the Exploration of Australia, London, Pickering & Chatto, 2013.